15 Common Skincare Mistakes That Are Affecting Your Glow

 4. Not Moisturizing Enough

+Even if you have oily skin, skipping hydration is among the skincare mistakes that are affecting your glow by making the skin look dull and dehydrated.
 Moisturizer isn’t just for dry skin.
-Even oily skin types need hydration to maintain a comfortable barrier.
+Even oily skin types need hydration to maintain a healthy, resilient skin barrier.
 Without it, your skin can become dehydrated, which enhances the appearance of fine lines and can affect the skin’s ability to stay comfortable.

 Apply moisturizer twice a day.
 Look for ingredients like: